Naaooj/WebsphereEmbedded/README.md

 Almost everything is managed by the `EmbeddableContainerRunner`.
 The runner is responsible to initialize the embedded container and to inject the EJB in the test class.
 By creating an `Archive` through an annotated method in your test classes, only the things that matter for your test can be added to the archive.
-Although the behavior becomes easier, we can't still use custom data with our tests.
-One way to achieve this is by using DBUnit, look at the next tag : enhance-with-dbunit
+Plus, you can use `Schema` and `DataSetDefinition` within your test classes to use DBunit with your embedded container.

 ## Things to remember
 Wesphere uses Openjpa, which needs to enhance entites at compile time or during runtime.